BanalApps/Encryptator_Python3/README.md

 It currently only supports text encryption.
 File encryption will be added soon.

+***Any meaningful contribution to this side project is appreciated.
+You can reach out and create pull requests or forks to propose improvements.***

 ## How to use this script
 ```
 git clone https://github.com/BanalApps/Encryptator_Python3.git